 Bill's research and writing center largely on medieval and early modern literature and culture and on cinematic medievalism, that is, twentieth- and twenty-first-century depictions of medieval subjects in film.
-Since 1990, he has presented more than sixty scholarly papers and lectures at academic conferences and universities in the United States and has published twenty-nine journal articles and book chapters and eleven reviews.
+Since 1990, he has presented more than seventy scholarly papers and lectures at academic conferences and universities in the United States and in Europe and has published twenty-nine journal articles and book chapters and eleven reviews.
 Currently, he is working on two projects: the first dealing with the appearance of classical figures in medieval and early modern poetry; the second, with connections between liturgy and medieval drama.
 In addtion to his own research and writing, he serves as referee for several academic journals and has guest-edited issues for three: Studies in Medieval and Renaissance Teaching, Enarratio: Publications of the Medieval Association of the Midwest, and Listening: Journal of Religion and Culture.
 Bill coordinates the College's minor in Medieval and Renaissance Studies.

 Dr. George Killough is a Professor of English.
 He has a BA in English from the College of Wooster in Ohio and an MA and PhD from Ohio University.
 He teaches courses in poetry, British literature, English language and linguistics, and composition.